sasamil/RPN/README.md

 RPN - Reverse Polish Notation

-A simple program for converting algebraic expressions to the corresponding RPN forms.
+A simple program for converting algebraic expressions into the corresponding RPN forms.
 Just another illustration of Haskell's power and potential, among many similar examples on internet.

 I fell in love with Haskell.
 It might be because it's so different.
 It's totally lazy and due to the laziness - efficient!
 There is no program flow; there are neither classic loops, nor classic variables!?
 But, there are weird things like infinite lists, recursive type structures, monoids, monads...
 Sounds crazy.
 Looks so seductive!
 <br/>(in my case - irresistibly seductive <img src="http://www.animated-gifs.eu/category_emoticons/smilies-love/0022.gif" alt="mutual love" height="25" width="37"> )